Oropouche virus disease in the Americas

 After your trip

-Fever and other symptoms are common to several types of infections, and it is not possible to tell them apart without laboratory testing.
-One of these infections is malaria, and it is important to tell your provider if you have travelled in a region where malaria transmission exists.
+Fever and other symptoms of OVD can be similar to many other infections, and you can’t always tell them apart without lab tests.
+One of these infections is malaria, so it's important to let your health care provider know if you’ve travelled to an area where malaria is common.

 Information for Health Care Professionals

 Public health authorities and clinicians in Canada should consider OVD in their differential diagnoses for individuals with suggestive symptoms and recent travel history to an affected area.
-The National Microbiology Laboratory (NML) will accept samples that were collected within 7 days of symptom onset and are PCR negative for dengue, chikungunya and Zika viruses.
+The National Microbiology Laboratory (NML) will accept samples that were collected within 7-10 days of symptom onset and are PCR negative for dengue, chikungunya and Zika viruses.
 Only patients with travel history to an area with documented or suspected Oropouche virus circulation will be tested at this time, with prioritization of those with travel to outbreak areas.
-Exceptions may be requested by Provincial or Territorial public health.
-Health professionals will need to contact their local public health laboratory or clinical microbiologist for test ordering procedures.
+Exceptions may be requested by provincial or territorial public health authorities.
+Contact your local public health laboratory for the latest information.

 The Committee to Advise on Tropical Medicine and Travel (CATMAT) has developed a statement on measures to prevent arthropod bites.